kaoudis/vulnparty-js/README.md

 npm run start
 ```

-Alternately you can use `node server.js` to run the server.

 ## Let's forge some requests?
 The only required query param for most of the server endpoints (which is what we'll be SSRFing) is `nextRequest`.
 The ftp endpoint also needs a filename to retrieve.

 You'll want to watch both the server output log and the clientside output to get a sense of what's happening.

 ## Start the server (dependencies up to date)

 ```
-node server.js
+npm run start
 ```

 You'll see some console output in the server tab which may be helpful.
-There's also more verbose output in `server_log.json`.
+There's also more verbose output in `server_log.json`, which you can `tail -f` if you like.

 ## Example client usage for a few of the endpoints
 This is just to get you started.
 Try using lots of different stuff to fill out